Me in Less Than 60 Seconds…

 What is your process?

 This varies depending on deadlines.
 Ideally (and with a reasonable time scale) I sketch as many thumbnail ideas as I can think of.
 I do this before researching character/setting/detail because I need to dive right in – if I don’t, I get lost in the detail and end up staring at my sketchbook rather than drawing in it in case I get something ‘wrong’.
 So research comes after initial ideas (for me).
 Once I’ve done both, I can start to explore viable concepts and draw up scenes and characters in more detail.
 Once I’m happy I move to digital and create grey roughs in Photoshop.
 The reason for this is simply that they are quicker to change when amendments come back from the client.
 As soon as the digital roughs are knocked into shape and approved by the client, I move to colour.
-Although I work digitally, there is no difference to the way that I colour my work.
+Although I work mostly digitally, there is no difference to the way that I colour my work.
 I don’t use filters or effects as a rule because I don’t think an overly digital feel suits my work.
 Instead I build up colour and scratch in detail by underpainting and erasing using different techniques/brushes.
 I hardly ever use solid colour.
 To paint something blue I vary opacity and loosely paint lots of blues into the area to be coloured and I use any form of digital blending sparingly.
 This can be a long process but it’s one that I am comfortable with and able to apply to projects that I take on.

 Where do you get your ideas from?